emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/Supporting_Picture_In_Picture.md

 # 4. Testing PiP

 It's best to test PiP on a physical device.
 PiP not available on iPhone simulators (is available on iPad sims).

+Note the ±Xs skip forward and back controls changed from ±15s to ±10s in iOS 16

 # Customising PiP System Controls